A snapshot of the 5-star property I got to review and shoot this week in Montego Bay, Jamaica | Copyright Lebawit Girma

 14. If you’re into travel, it’s all about making the most out of your dollar and time.
 That means, miles are golden.
 I started collecting miles years before I quit my job, not even realizing at the time the value it would have in the future.
 And when I did quit, I had enough miles to cover two free roundtrip tickets on United: one to London, and one to Belize.
 Pretty sweet.

-15. It’s OK to seek advice from a life coach or other expert.
+15. It’s OK to seek advice from a career expert.
 Brush off those who laugh at the idea.
 No successful person has made it without a mentor, official or otherwise.
 I consulted with a coach a couple of years ago and it did me a world of good, and opened my eyes to new possibilities.
 It made me realize I was not “alone” out there in my thinking and that I had more than succeeded in my life along the way.
 It helped me get unstuck from that endless and scary “what am I meant to do for the rest of my life” question.
 I only had a short session with my coach but in that time she made me realize that all I had to do was think in six month increments at first, rather than asking that overwhelming one-question and hoping some magic solution pops in my head (hey, I just saved you lots of money in coaching fees!).
 Ask, what do I want to do over next six months – not what should I do.
 What would make you happy?

 16. Surround yourself with friends of similar interest and outlook.
 Join relevant blogs that feed your spirit and motivate, or follow those folks on Twitter.
 Schedule time in your week – even two hours – just to read and interact.
 You’d be surprised what can come out of that.